dalehumby/d8/journal.md

 # Journal / notes of what I have done

+## Sun, 15 Dec: Addressing mode fix
+Yesterday came across a bug in my initial design, where I was using Direct addressing mode and didn't think deeply enough that there are actually two types of direct addressing: 8-bit and 11-bit.

+The 8-bit addressing mode uses lower 8-bits of instruction register as the reference in RAM (low 8 bits of address) for where to load/store data.
+This is required even if not using the PAGE register for the upper 8-bits of address bus.

+There is also an 11-bit direct addressing mode which is used for branching.

+This _could_ be combined, and use page register for branching, but I think this makes the assembler too comples.
+E.g. if you branch over a page boundary then ... what?
+Do you change the page?
+Insert the assembler instruction in to the code to change pages?
+But then the programmer would never know about the page change and assume that the old page is being use...
+Terrible idea.

+What I _should_ be doing is use offset branching. i.e. those 8 bits (or 11-bits) is a signed number and added to the current program counter (PC) to calculate the new location.
+I haven't implemented that yet because
+- I just want to get the basic CPU working, and dont want more complex instruction decoding yet
+- If I'm going to that trouble, then I would like to add a stack pointer instead of the hacky shaddow program counter

+Adding all this took a lot of time, but by yesterday night I got the CPU running through the Fibonacci program to the end, correctly.

+This morning I added in a D-type flip-flop to start the run sequence at the right time.
+There is a subtle interplay between the CPU controller and the program counter, and the various not gates, which causes the CPU to start running out of sequence.
+I have to only switch to *run* mode while the clock is low (or at least during the falling edge of the clock) which is why I used a D-type flip-flop, and an inverted clock input.
+Seems to be working reliably now :-)

+### Todo:
+- add paging to the emulator
+- output the RAM hex file from my assembler, so I don't have to do it manually
+- finish adding in BCC, BCS
+- try some other programs (like multiply)
+- try link Digital to my emulator using its TCP/IP protocol
+- add a peripheral? screen or keyboard?

+## Sat, 14 Dec: Design changes
+Despite the circuit having a paging register, I think I am getting ahead of myself.
+So:
+1. Going to keep an 11-bit direct addressing mode, and therefore not use the page register for branches.
+This means that all code (for now) must be in the first 2048 bytes of memory.
+2. I _will_ use the page register for indirect addressing mode, so in effect

 ## Wed 11 Dec: Design of circuits
 The last few days been working on the CPU simulator using 'Digital', and digital circuit simulator written by a prof. to teach design to his students.
 Pretty cool, and not too buggy.
 Also seems that it presents a TCP port that you can connect an emulator/IDE to and step through your circuit and code at the same time.